spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_circularity_sourceForSpareParts_emailAddressOfSupplier |
 | **Expected Value** | Valid email address for contacting the supplier                                     |

----

 ###### 6.1.3.2.5 addressOfSupplier {#DigitalBatteryPassport_circularity_sourceForSpareParts_addressOfSupplier}

-The *addressOfSupplier* provides the physical address of the supplier for the battery components.
+The `addressOfSupplier` provides the physical address of the supplier for the battery components.
 This information is essential for logistics, including shipping and handling of orders, and for verifying the supplier's location and legitimacy.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|